LongForWisdom/RPIPs/RPIPs/RPIP-vop.md

 ---

-### VOP Instances
+### VOP Usage - Instances
-A VOP instance is an instanciation of a VOP definition.
+> VOP-GMC-MEMBERSELECT-1 is a single GMC membership selection, with a date, candidates, a vote, and results.

-> For example, VOP-GMC-MEMBERSELECT-1 is a GMC election, with candidates, a vote, results, etc.
+* A VOP instance is an instanciation of a VOP definition.

-When a VOP instance is triggered, it SHALL be assigned the next free ID number by the responsible party.
+* When a VOP instance is triggered, it SHALL be assigned the next free ID number by the responsible party.
   * ID numbers are unique per VOP definition, start at 1, and increment by 1.
   * VOP ID's MUST be appended to the VOP code with a hyphen.

 ---

-### VOP Records
+### VOP Usage - Records
-A VOP record contains the result of a concluded VOP instance.
+> The details of the VOP-GMC-MEMBERSELECT-1 instance are recorded into the appropriate record VOP record section.

-> For example, the results of VOP-GMC-MEMBERSELECT-1 formatted into the appropriate record section.
+* A VOP record entry contains the result of a concluded VOP instance.

-A VOP record section MUST be included in the RPIP in which a VOP is defined.
+* A VOP record section MUST be included in the RPIP in which a VOP is defined.
   * The VOP record section SHOULD follow the template defined in the VOP Record Template section of this specification.

-When a VOP instance concludes, its outcome MUST be recorded in the appropriate VOP record section by the RPIP Editors.
+* When a VOP instance concludes, its outcome MUST be recorded in the appropriate VOP record section by the RPIP Editors.
   * A VOP Record MUST include the date the VOP concluded.
   * A VOP Record MUST include an appropriate URL link indicating the outcome of the VOP.
   * A VOP Record MUST include a brief, human-readable summary of the outcome.

 ---

-### VOP Overview
+### VOP Usage - Overview
-The VOP Overview is a summary of defined VOPs within Rocket Pool.
+> A Living informational RPIP that lists the currently defined VOPs and the RPIPs in which they are defined.

-> For example, a Living informational RPIP that lists the currently defined VOPs and the RPIPs they are attached to.
+* The VOP Overview is a summary of defined VOPs within Rocket Pool.

-A VOP Overview MUST exist as a living, informational RPIP maintained by the RPIP Editors.
+* A VOP Overview MUST exist as a living, informational RPIP maintained by the RPIP Editors.

-Whenever an RPIP is ratified, the RPIP Editors MUST update the VOP Overview RPIP to include an entry for any newly ratified VOPs.
+* Whenever an RPIP is ratified, the RPIP Editors MUST update the VOP Overview RPIP to include an entry for any newly ratified VOPs.
   * The VOP Overview entry SHOULD follow the template defined in the VOP Overview Entry Template section of this specification.

 ---